thesunshade/bilara-wiki/Dev-Installation-Ubuntu-20.04.md

 ## If you *haven't* installed the SuttaCentral ecosystem

-You should install ArangoDB 3.6.x in some manner, then create the database and user in some manner.
+You should install ArangoDB 3.8.x in some manner, perhaps using the docker image, then create the database and user in some manner.

 # Create local settings